Sirius International Holding Unveils S3: Pioneering the path as a Global Leader in combating Climate Change

-(MENAFN- Weber Shandwick) Abu Dhabi, UAE, 29th November 2023: Sirius International Holding, a subsidiary of IHC, announces the establishment of Smart Sustainability Solutions (S3), a pioneering climate company, focused on offering end-to-end industrial scale solutions for the transition to a net-zero economy.
+(MENAFN- Weber Shandwick) Dhabi, UAE, 03rd December 2023: Sirius International Holding, a subsidiary of IHC, announces the establishment of Smart Sustainability Solutions (S3), a pioneering climate company, focused on offering end-to-end industrial scale solutions for the transition to a net-zero economy.

 S3’s focus is on four critical segments of the new climate economy: Methane, Carbon, Circularity (Circular Economy), and Water Efficiency.
 Demonstrating a clear commitment to advancing the transition to a sustainable future, the company has already begun to implement impactful solutions in these areas.